alexkanav/Cafe-bot-aiogram/README.md

 # Telegram Cafe Ordering Bot

 A fully functional Telegram bot for ordering food and drinks in a cafe, built with **Aiogram v3**.
-It uses MongoDB for storing menu items and orders and handles async operations for efficient data retrieval and updates.
+The bot uses **MongoDB** to store menu items and orders, and leverages asynchronous operations for fast, scalable data handling — making it suitable for real-world cafe workflows.

 ---

 ## Features

-- Display cafe menu (food and drinks categories)
+### Display full cafe menu
+Includes food and drinks, organized into categories.

-- Take and process orders
+### Take and process customer orders
+- Users can browse the menu, add items, and confirm their order directly in Telegram.

+### Asynchronous menu updates
-- Update menu items asynchronously
+- Admins can add, remove, or modify menu items without blocking the bot.

-- Telegram bot commands for interaction
+### Telegram bot commands
+- Easy interaction through commands like /menu, /order, and admin tools.

+### Async MongoDB integration
-- Async integration with MongoDB for fast and scalable database access
+- Fast and scalable database operations using an asynchronous Mongo client.

+### Order persistence
-- Orders saved in JSON for persistence
+- Orders saved in JSON format for logging, analytics, or receipts.

-- Admin command handling
+### Admin command handling

+### Simple deployment
-- Easily deployable on Heroku, Railway, or VPS
+- Easily deploy on Heroku, Railway, Render, or any VPS.

 ---